S0L0GUY/nova-ai/README.md

         restart_program()

 It is really straightforward.
 You are also going to want to do this for "ai_system_command_catcher()".
 This function parses what the AI says for commands so you will want it to say "activate my mad mode now" instead of "activate mad mode".

+Now look in the "additional_system_prompt.txt" file.
+You are going to want to look at the paragraph that is talking about its different modes.
+Make sure to add a reference to that paragraph.
+Also, it would be good to note the process of having her say her own commands.
+So take a look at the second Modes section in the "aditional_system_prompt.txt" file.
+You are going to copy one of the entries and replace it with your information.
+For my example, I would enter "If you sense that the user wants you to enter mad mode, first confirm with them, then say exactly "activate my mad mode now"".